I was all smiles on the way to the volunteer altar.

 According to the Bureau of Labor Statistics, the volunteer rate in 2009 in the United States was 30.1 percent for women and 23.3 percent for men.
 Those 35 to 54 years old are most likely to volunteer, and the higher the educational level, the higher the volunteer rate.
 In other words, highly educated women in the prime career years are giving time and talent to keep religious, educational and youth services -- the top three organizations that get the most volunteer hours -- running successfully.

 What's the reward?
 Not money and definitely not admiration from the bossband, who thinks way too much time goes the way of the school newsletter.
 And he never really cared for his own Sunday mornings spent in hard labor over the Little League fields.
-It isn't bonding with my child -- unless you count the pleas for help with Word template issues and the irritated, "Mom!" as in how clueless can you be.
-And it isn't a Mother Theresa moment, either.
-While the newsletter is most certainly helpful, it's not saving the world or any one person.
+It isn't bonding with my child -- unless you count the pleas for help with Word

 The satisfaction comes down to a job well done.
 It's my own little -- and we do mean little -- newspaper that's visually pleasing (when the pictures align with the text) and full of important information for the school community.
 The unsolicited compliments make the good girl in me beam.
 I'm helping my son's school succeed.
-And I'm keeping my writing skills sharp and even gaining some new tricks of the trade as far as editing and mastering that monster known as Word.
+And I'm keeping my writing skills sharp and even gaining some new tricks of the trade as far as editing and mastering that monster known as Word

 Of course, that's part of the problem.
 Even in the workplace, compliments too often take the place of raises or bonuses.
 Women, too often, get sucked into giving away their skills for low wages or free.
 And ultimately, doesn't that devalue the work of women, especially in a culture where skill is rewarded in dollar and cents?